beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 Console.WriteLine(IsEligibleForOffer(seniorNonMemberPerson));  // Output: False
 ```

-- These examples demonstrate the expressive and concise nature of relational and logical patterns in C# 9.0.

 ### Performance and interop

-- C# 9.0 introduced enhancements in "Performance and Interop" aiming at supporting high-performance computing scenarios and better interoperability with unmanaged code.
+C# 9.0 introduced enhancements in "Performance and Interop" aiming at supporting high-performance computing scenarios and better interoperability with unmanaged code.
 This includes:

 - **Native sized integers (`nint` and `nuint`)**: These new types mirror the native size integers on the target machine, offering a more seamless interaction with unmanaged code without having to use `IntPtr` or `UIntPtr`.
 This makes it easier to work with pointer arithmetic and system calls requiring platform-specific integer sizes.